vortexmakes/RKH/doc/readme.txt

 instance to convey not only the occurrence of some interesting incident but also quantitative information regarding that occurrence.
-Implementing the single inheritance in C is very simply by literally embedding the base structure, RKHEVT_T in this case, as the first member of the derived structure.
+Implementing the single inheritance in C is very simply by literally embedding the base structure, RKH_EVT_T in this case, as the first member of the derived structure.
-For example, the structure MYEVT_T derived from the base structure RKHEVT_T by embedding the RKHEVT_T instance as the first member of MYEVT_T.
+For example, the structure MYEVT_T derived from the base structure RKH_EVT_T by embedding the RKH_EVT_T instance as the first member of MYEVT_T.
 See also, \ref qref7 section for more information.

 \code
 typedef struct
 {
-	RKHEVT_T evt;	// base structure
+	RKH_EVT_T evt;	// base structure
 	int x;			// parameter 'x'
 	int y;			// parameter 'y'
 } MYEVT_T;